 Flanagan states he converted to Hayek in 1977 after reading The Constitution of Liberty.
 His 1984 article, “Hayek’s Concept of Constructivism,” which also draws upon Hayek’s vaster work including Law, Legislation, and Liberty, is a masterful reading and synopsis of Hayek that is both appreciative and contains criticisms.
 He provides lucid explanations of some of Hayek’s key ideas, especially spontaneous order, law versus legislation, organization (taxis) versus order (cosmos).
 He elaborates the reasons Hayek’s approach to politics and society is an excellent recipe for political liberty because human beings necessarily lack synoptic knowledge of their society.
 They are embedded in a tradition whose origins, history, and development they inhabit but cannot surmount.
 Knowledge of the totality of society being impossible, we lack as well the ontic capacity to make order because we cannot possibly predict the myriad ways our actions will produce harmful effects.

 Hayek’s argument is not a recipe for political quietism so much as an important twentieth-century effort of the Enlightenment project of the “science of legislation” that argues that justice is a rule that obliges us to treat others as ourselves and equally.
 It is the political articulation of the Golden Rule or Kant’s categorical imperative whereby, in Flanagan’s summary, “[i]n seeking their interest under certain rules of honesty, justice, and respect for agreements, men create an order in which the pursuit of private gain leads them to serve the interests of others.”
 Justice is found only in a legal order that treats all individuals equally and as they would treat themselves.
 It is a legal system that secures justice as process, not justice as ends because it has the humility to acknowledge that ends cannot be predicted.
 The best we can do in politics is establish just laws that treat everyone equally, with the expectation that if outcomes do not conform with the wishes of certain individuals, those same individuals can still benefit from those regime of laws because the condition of their own individual prosperity can only come through those same laws.
 It is the regime of second chances, as it were, where justice is prized for its own sake for the system.
-But we have to faith some faith in its long term consequences for individuals.
+But we have to have some faith in its long term consequences for individuals.

 It is for this reason Hayek criticizes “social justice” so severely.
 Advocates of “social justice” see injustice when they see the outcomes of the just legal system fail to match the preferences of certain individuals or groups of individuals.
 In response they think that by rectifying the particular situations of those individuals and groups, they are improving their lot as well as that of society.
 But they are not because their actions conflict with the principles of justice of treating everyone equally.
 This occurs because they either fail to acknowledge or they ignore those they harm when attempting to rectify the situation of those they purport to benefit.
 They also fail to acknowledge how little they understand the consequences of their actions.
 Individuals simply lack the synoptic perspective over the law that would be necessary to break the universal law under which they live.
 The legerdemain attempt by advocates of “social justice” to do so is an illusion, a lie.
 It is roughly for this reason Flanagan compares Hayek’s critique of “constructivism” to Voegelin’s critique of gnosis.
 The two Austrians provide comparable critiques of many of the same figures of the rogues’ gallery of recent revolutionary times, though they approach the same problem from different directions: Hayek from immanence, Voegelin from the transcendent.